 This first one pictured below almost looks like M. aristata, which when it first bloomed I thought it was.
 I love the appearance and color of the second one.
 It looked different than all my other M. villosa.
 Photos 1 and 2 taken March 2004 by Lee Poulsen.
 Photos 3 and 4 by M. Gastil-Buhl show corms on a 1 cm grid grown by Michael Mace of color variations he labels A and B, respectively.
 Photos 5 and 6 are blooms from those corms in March 2013.

-Moraea villosa ssp. elandsmontana grows in a very limited area of the Western Cape.
-It has stems that are usually unbranched and flowers that are bright orange with nectar guides edged with navy blue.
+Moraea villosa ssp. elandsmontana grows in the Elandsberg Nature Reserve, on the grounds of a resort and farm called Bartholomeus Klip, east of the town of Hermon, in the Western Cape.
+It has stems that are usually unbranched.
+The flowers are bright orange with nectar guides that are very dark navy blue, almost black.
 Although it may resemble Moraea tulbaghensis in color, it differs by having large style branches with prominent crests and short anthers that reach only to the base of the stigma lobes.
 This plant was seen in Kirstenbosch National Botanical Garden growing in the ground August 2006 and was photographed by Mary Sue Ittner and Bob Rutemoeller.
 A bright yellow form of this subspecies was discovered in 2009.